The semi-analytic theory and computation of finite-depth standing water waves: Introduction

-In the present work, we show that zero divisors do not arise when $\mu_0$ is an algebraic number and restrict attention to this case.
-We then investigate the effect of small divisors, which we find can lead to sudden changes in the growth rate of the Stokes coefficients when a new ``smallest divisor'' enters the recursion.
-We investigate this in detail in the $\mu_0=1$ case, which has a cluster of 3 small divisors that each yields an imperfect bifurcation in the solution curve when computed via numerical continuation using a shooting method \cite{mercer:92,water2}.
-Following the side branches associated with the $(p,j)$ small divisor leads to visible parasitic ``standing waves on standing waves'' with $p$ spatial oscillations that execute $j$ temporal oscillations over a single cycle of the primary wave.
-Similar parasitic waves have been observed by Wilkening and Yu \cite{water2} for the finite-depth case and by Shelton, Milewski and Trinh \cite{shelton:stand} for gravity-capillary standing waves.
-Solutions on the two side branches differ in how the phase of the parasitic wave matches up with the phase of the primary wave.
-In addition to exploring the connection between the growth rates of the Stokes coefficients and the existence of these side branches, we study Pad\'e approximations of the solutions and find that they agree quantitatively with the shooting method solutions on both sides of each imperfect bifurcation.
-Poles in the rational approximation allow for branch jumping, and accuracy is maintained long after the Stokes expansion (from which the Pad\'e approximation was computed) breaks down.
-The accuracy of the Pad\'e approximation is remarkable: we achieve 25--30 digits of agreement across the first such bifurcation in the $\mu_0=1$ case.
+For both travelling waves \cite{chen:79,schwartz:79,chen:80,roberts:81} and standing waves \cite{vandenBroeck:84,mercer:94,smith:roberts:99,okamura:99,water2,rycroft:13}, harmonic resonance leads to non-uniqueness.
+Combination waves \cite{chen:79} with multiple dominant modes co-exist with pure waves of one dominant mode, and there are often perfect or imperfect bifurcations connecting the various families.
+The resulting branching behavior of standing waves near resonant depths has been studied extensively by Mercer \& Roberts \cite{mercer:94}, Smith \& Roberts \cite{smith:roberts:99}, and Wilkening \& Yu \cite{water2}.
+In the present work, we investigate the role of small divisors in the formation of these bifurcation branches.
+We observe sudden changes in the growth rate of the Stokes coefficients when especially small divisors $\lambda_{p,j}$ enter the recursion.
+We investigate this in detail for several fluid depths $\mu_0$.
+For $\mu_0=1$, there is a cluster of three small divisors that each yields an imperfect bifurcation in the solution curve computed using a shooting method \cite{mercer:92,water2}.
+Following the side branches associated with the $(p,j)$ small divisor leads to visible secondary `standing waves on standing waves' with $p$ spatial oscillations that execute $j$ temporal oscillations over one cycle of the primary wave.
+Similar secondary waves have been reported in various settings \cite{mercer:94,smith:roberts:99,okamura:99,water2,shelton:stand}, including standing waves in three-dimensional fluids \cite{rycroft:13}.
+Solutions on the side branches differ in how the amplitude and phase of the secondary wave matches up with the phase of the primary wave.
+We explore the effects of nonlinearity on the shapes of the secondary waves, which deviate from the sinusoidal patterns of linear water wave theory that led to the small divisors.